AntiRain114/Lightkeeper/README.md

 - **Real-time Gesture Recognition**: Utilizes a CNN optimized for low-latency to ensure instant response to gestures, enhancing user experience over voice-activated systems.
 - **Intuitive Numerical Gestures**: Recognizes numerical gestures (0-9) for a universally understood interface, overcoming language barriers.
-- **Adaptive Lighting Control**: Allows nuanced control of lighting, correlating gestures with brightness levels for precise adjustments.
 - **Energy-Efficient Edge Processing**: Performs all processing on a Raspberry Pi, eliminating cloud dependency to reduce latency, enhance privacy, and conserve power.
 - **Scalable and Flexible**: Modular design supports expansion for additional gestures and smart home device control, ensuring future adaptability.
 - **Enhanced Accessibility**: Offers a non-verbal control option, beneficial for users with speech impairments or in noise-sensitive environments.
-- **Continuous Learning**: Features a feedback mechanism to improve gesture recognition accuracy over time.
-- **Privacy-Focused**: Activates only with deliberate gestures within the camera's view, addressing privacy concerns of always-listening devices.

 This system advances smart home interaction by combining advanced machine learning with user-friendly design, offering a natural, efficient, and inclusive method for controlling smart devices.